Loveina/SDA4-IP/README.md

 # SDA4-IP
-Project: To-do application
+Project : Todo list
-Authors: Loveina Mohan
+Author  : Loveina Mohan

-A simple to-do list implementation.
+This project is a simple todo list application.
+In this version, it has many tasks, where each task performs its function.

-* Starts with a main class that is the super class.
+It basically displays 4 options , where you have to pick one at a time and follow the steps.

-* The second class is the Task class where the other implementations are done.
+To start with, need to run the program from the main class using the Run button.

-*
+This project is written to illustrate the use of object oriented programming in java.